MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-replication-configure.md

 Configure replication on Linux with either SQL Server Management Studio (SSMS) or Transact-SQL stored procedures.

-* To use SSMS, follow the instructions in this article Use SSMS on a Windows operating system to connect to instances of SQL Server.
+* To use SSMS, follow the instructions in this article.

+  Use SSMS on a Windows operating system to connect to instances of SQL Server.
 To for background and instructions, see [Use SSMS to Manage SQL Server on Linux](./sql-server-linux-manage-ssms.md).

 * For an example with stored procedures, follow the [Configure SQL Server replication on Linux](sql-server-linux-replication-tutorial-tsql.md) tutorial.

 ## Prerequisites